SAP/spartacus-docs/_pages/dev/outlets.md

 There are two categories of outlet references, as follows:

-- Data-driven (CMS-driven) outlet references
+- Data-driven (that is, CMS-driven) outlet references
 - Software-driven outlet references

-### CMS outlet refrences
+### CMS Outlet References

-The data driven outlets are given by the CMS structure.
-THere are 3 types:
+Data-driven outlets are provided by the CMS structure.
+There are three types, as follows:

--   CMS Page layout name
-    Each page layout is available as an outlet reference.
+- **CMS Page layout name:** Each page layout is available as an outlet reference.
--   CMS page slot positions
-    Each slot position can be used as an outlet reference.
-While positions can be reused cross diferenet page templates, the outlet UI is not limited by a specific page.
-Every occurence of the position refernece ...
+- **CMS page slot positions:** Each slot position can be used as an outlet reference.
+While positions can be reused across different page templates, the outlet UI is not limited by a specific page.
--   CMS Component type
-    Each component type is available as an outlet.
-While component type driven outlets can be used, it is generally considered best practice to leverage [Customizing CMS Components](customizing-cms-components.md) for introducing custom component UI.
+- **CMS Component type:** Each component type is available as an outlet.
+While component type-driven outlets can be used, it is generally considered best practice to leverage [Customizing CMS Components]({{ site.baseurl }}{% link _pages/dev/customizing-cms-components.md %}) for introducing custom component UI.

-### Software driven outlet references
+### Software-Driven Outlet References

-There are a number of outlet references which are explicitely added to Spartacus.
+There are a number of outlet references that are explicitly added to Spartacus.
+The following are the hard-coded sections:

--   hard coded sections:
-    -   `cx-storefront`
-        There's no outlet available for the overall storefront experience or for adding UI to the header and footer.
-This can be useful when we like to introduce additional UI to the storefront, either because of replacing or adding before or after.
+- **cx-storefront:** There is no outlet available for the overall storefront experience, or for adding UI to the header and footer.
+The `cx-storefront` can be useful when you wish to introduce additional UI to the storefront, either to replace UI, or to add it before or after.
-    -   `cx-header` – wraps the `<header>` to allow for customisations of the header.
+- **cx-header:** The `cx-header` wraps the `<header>` to allow for customizations of the header.
-    -   `header` – wraps all page-slots for the header section
+- **header:** The `header` wraps all page slots for the header section.
-    -   `navigation`– wraps all page-slots for the navigation section
+- **navigation:** The `navigation` wraps all page slots for the navigation section.
-    -   `cx-footer` – wraps the `<header>` to allow for customisations of the header.
+- **cx-footer:** The `cx-footer` wraps the `<footer>` to allow for customizations of the footer.
-    -   `footer` – wraps all page-slots for the footer section
+- **footer:** The `footer` wraps all page slots for the footer section.

-**Note**: cx-storefront, cx-header and cx-footer have been added in release 1.3.
+**Note**: The `cx-storefront`, `cx-header`, and `cx-footer` outlet references are introduced with version 1.3 of the Spartacus libraries.

-## Specific sections on the Product Detail Page.
+## Specific Sections on the Product Details Page

+There are a number of outlet references that wrap specific sections of the Product Details page, as follows:

--   `PDP.INTRO` – wraps the introduction of the PDP
+- The `PDP.INTRO` wraps the introduction of the PDP.
--   `PDP.PRICE` – wraps the price on the PDP
+- The `PDP.PRICE` wraps the price on the PDP.
--   `PDP.SHARE` – wraps the share on the PDP
+- The `PDP.SHARE` wraps the share on the PDP.
--   `PDP.SUMMARY` – wraps the summary on the PDP
+- The `PDP.SUMMARY` wraps the summary on the PDP.

-## Deferred loading
+## Deferred Loading

-Outlets are driven deferred loading of the Spartacus UI, a technique that is used to postpone the initial rendering of CMS components.
+Outlets are driven by deferred loading of the Spartacus UI, which is a technique that is used to postpone the initial rendering of CMS components.
 Any component that is outside the viewport is not rendered in advance.
 For more information, see [Deferred Loading]({{ site.baseurl }}{% link _pages/dev/performance/deferred-loading.md %}).